Danni Stark: Development

-Departure

-Szonert decided to leave the show after playing Danni for two and a half years.
-She felt it was time for her to move on and look for new roles.
-Szonert commented "I love everyone on the cast and crew.
+In January 1996, Diana Taylor of The Daily Telegraph confirmed that Szonert would be leaving the show.
+She reported on Szonert's return to Australia from the UK, where she had been appearing in pantomime, in order to film her final episodes.
+Szonert had decided to leave Neighbours after two and a half years, as she felt it was time to move on and look for new roles.
+She commented: "I love everyone on the cast and crew.
 But I'm looking forward to auditioning for different roles and doing acting classes again."
+She eventually filmed her final scenes in September and completed her last scene in one take.
+She admitted that it became "a bit much" and she almost broke down and cried.
+Blewitt also filmed his final scenes at the same time, and Szonert stated "It's really weird because it feels like only yesterday that Brett and I were doing our first scene.
+But it's great that we could do this together.
+We came in at the same time and we're leaving together."
+On-screen, Danni leaves Erinsborough for a job in the fashion industry in Malaysia.
+Jeff Jenkins of TV Week described her exit as "a tearjerker" as Danni is forced to leave her boyfriend, Luke Handley (Bernard Curry) behind.
+Her final scenes aired in November 1996.
 In early 2005, Szonert was asked to return to Neighbours for a guest appearance as part of the show's 20th anniversary.
 She accepted and was one of many ex-cast members who made an appearance in the episode "Friends for Twenty Years", which was broadcast on 27 July.